stefanceparu/repart-task/README.md

 - download the code locally `git clone git@github.com:stefanceparu/repart-task.git`
 - go inside downloaded repo `cd repart-task`
 - run `make build-docker`, this will build the docker image
-- run `make run-docker`, this will run the docker container using the image created.
+- run `make run-docker`, this will run the docker container in the background using the image created.
 - last we need to retrieve the container IP so that we can start making API calls: \
   run `make get-ip` and use this IP address to interact with server. \
   **Note:** If you're using examples below, please make sure that you've replaced the localhost URL with the new address obtained.